The Spring River Flows East: Part One: The Eight War-Torn Years

 Oppression from the Japanese soldiers towards the villagers worsens and they requisition the rice and cattle.
 They force the villagers to work in the rice fields with no exceptions.
 The starving villagers beg Zhongliang's father to use his wisdom and authority to try to convince the Japanese officers to reduce the rice levy so they will have something to eat and be able to work harder.
 However, the Japanese accuse the old man of inciting the villagers to rebel and they hang him while ordering that his body remain suspended as a warning.
 That night the guerrilla fighters, led by Zhongmin, blow up the Japanese headquarters, killing the officers, and retrieve his father's body for burial.
 To avoid reprisals, the fighters help the villagers escape into the mountains, but send Sufen, her child and her ailing mother-in-law, back to Shanghai by boat.

-Meanwhile Hankow also falls to the Japanese and citizens begin evacuation.
+Meanwhile, Hankow also falls to the Japanese and citizens begin evacuation.
 Wang Lizen evacuates with the Pangs and runs into Zhongliang who also prepares with his corps.
-She tells him they plan to head for Chunking and hands him a card containing her address, telling him to contact her should he also end up there.
+She tells him they plan to head for Chongqing and hands him a card containing her address, telling him to contact her should he also end up there.
 As the war progresses, the Japanese disregard the laws of war and massacre Zhongliang's medical corps.
 Zhongliang only survives by feigning death but is later captured and made to do forced labor by the Japanese until a vision of Sufen inspires him to finally make a successful escape.
-He manages to reach Chungking, which is still under the control of the Chinese Nationalist government.
+He manages to reach Chongqing, which is still under the control of the Chinese Nationalist government.
 Corruption there is rampant however, and he is unable to find work of any kind.
 He sees a notice in the paper that Lizhen has been formally adopted as a goddaughter by Pang Haogong.

 Destitute and in rags, Zhongliang decides to show up at her door as a last ditch effort.
 Lizhen, who lives in luxury, takes him in and convinces her godfather to employ him at his company.
 Now given clothes, shelter and employment, Zhongliang eagerly prepares for his new job.
 However, he soon discovers that his new colleagues are idlers who do nothing but drink and party.
 Though he attempts to remain true to himself, receiving ill news from his family and the uncertain whereabouts of Sufen causes him to be discouraged.
 Becoming increasingly jaded and demoralized, Zhongliang (formerly a teetotaler) takes to drinking, and gradually allows himself to be seduced by Lizhen.
 Giving up to the luxury of Chunking, he thinks no more of his wife, son and mother.
 However, back in Shanghai, Sufen now works during the day in a war refugee camp while taking care of her son and ailing mother-in-law in the evenings.
 Despite their poor living conditions, she tries her best to support her family, hoping to reunite with her husband soon.
 Part One ends as a torrential thunderstorm pummels their rugged home.